breadbutter/breadbutter-js/README.md

-app_name | [STRING] Application name that you want  displayed in the JSL widgets. client_data | [OBJECT] Client data is used to allow you to pass parameters from the client side to your backend which processes the authentication. force_reauthentication | [STRING] [off/attempt/force] Force reauthentication for the provider when your user logs in (ie, disregard the user's current session if the providers supports it). page_view_tracking | [BOOLEAN] [DEFFAULT: true] By default, the JSL will create events for all your user's page views.
-This parameter allows you to disable this feature. button_theme| [STRING] [VALUES: round-icons/square-icons/tiles] [DEFAULT: 'round-icons'] This paremeter allows you to change the theme the provider buttons are displayed in your widgets. expand_email_address | [BOOLEAN] [DEFFAULT: true] This parameter is used to expand the email address field on advanced discovery. show_login_focus | [BOOLEAN] [DEFFAULT: true] Show the background blur for the continue with login on the advanced discovery. continue_with_position | [OBJECT] [Example: {'top': '10px', 'right': '10px'}] Used for positioning the continue with widget.
+app_name | [STRING] Application name that you want  displayed in the JSL widgets. client_data | [OBJECT] Client data is used to allow you to pass parameters from the client side to your backend which processes the authentication. force_reauthentication | [STRING] [off/attempt/force] Force reauthentication for the provider when your user logs in (ie, disregard the user's current session if the providers supports it). page_view_tracking | [BOOLEAN] [DEFAULT: true] By default, the JSL will create events for all your user's page views.
+This parameter allows you to disable this feature. button_theme| [STRING] [VALUES: round-icons/square-icons/tiles] [DEFAULT: 'round-icons'] This paremeter allows you to change the theme the provider buttons are displayed in your widgets. expand_email_address | [BOOLEAN] [DEFAULT: true] This parameter is used to expand the email address field on advanced discovery. show_login_focus | [BOOLEAN] [DEFAULT: true] Show the background blur for the continue with login on the advanced discovery. continue_with_position | [OBJECT] [Example: {'top': '10px', 'right': '10px'}] Used for positioning the continue with widget.
 Will accept only 1 parameter for top/bottom and 1 parameter for left/right.
-Accepts 10, '10px', and '10%' for positioning. allow_sub_domain | [BOOLEAN] [DEFAULT: false] remember_close | [BOOLEAN] [DEFAULT: false] success_event_code | [STRING]
+Accepts 10, '10px', and '10%' for positioning. allow_sub_domain | [BOOLEAN] [DEFAULT: false] remember_close | [BOOLEAN] [DEFAULT: false] success_event_code | [STRING] When authentication is a success, an event will be created with this custom event code.

 ## Widgets